JuliaPlanners/SymbolicPlanners.jl/README.md

 - 0.1 to 1.2 times as fast as [FastDownward](https://www.fast-downward.org/),
 - 0.7 to 36 times as fast as [ENHSP](https://sites.google.com/view/enhsp/) on numeric domains without action costs.

 A comparison on domains and problems from the 2000 and 2002 International Planning Competitions is shown below.
 Runtimes are relative to SymbolicPlanners.jl using the PDDL.jl compiler.
 In each cell, we report the first quartile (Q1), median (M), and third quartile (Q3) across solved problems.
+Experiment code is [available here](JuliaPlanners/SymbolicPlanners.jl/tree/experiments/experiments).

 ![Runtime comparison for SymbolicPlanners.jl vs. Pyperplan, FastDownward and ENHSP](assets/runtime-comparison.png)